Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Safety Verdict

-Turmeric-based brightening products are gentle enough for daily use on most skin types, including sensitive skin.
+Turmeric-based brightening products are gentle enough for daily use on most skin types.

-If you have very reactive skin or active rashes, start with plain turmeric soap before adding combination formulas.
+If you have very reactive skin or active rashes, start with plain turmeric soap first.

 Always use SPF 30+ during the day when treating any type of dark spot.